 - If you ask for a credit freeze to be lifted online or by phone, the credit bureau has to honor your request within an hour.

 - If you make your request by mail, the freeze must be lifted no later than 3 business days after it’s received.

 There are also other credit freeze limitations.
-If someone already has access to your bank or credit account information, they can still make fraudulent charges.
-Fraud may also still occur when a credit check isn’t required.
+Examples include: If someone already has access to your bank or credit account information or when a credit check isn’t required, fraud can still occur.
 For example, someone may use your personal information to obtain government benefits fraudulently or file a fraudulent tax return in your name to get a refund.